donovan6000/Universal-IFR-Extractor/README.md

 <br /><br /><br />
 Changelog:

+v0.6 6/16/2014
+* Added support for multiple string packages being used by one form.

 v0.5 3/2/2014
 * Fixed an issue that caused it to crash older versions of Windows.
 * Corrected form set offsets that were off by four bytes.